azizjava/WBCSystemUI/src/UIChanges.md

 11/26/2022

-1. Supplier Code & Supplier Name should be there ( search by Supplier Code) - Todo
+1. Supplier Code & Supplier Name should be there ( search by Supplier Code) - DONE

-2.Products and No of Pieces should be same line.
+2.Products and No of Pieces should be same line.- DONE

 3.First Weight should be Bottom and weight should top - DONE

+11/29/2022

+Add auto complete for transporter code in Vehicle screen - Todo